 Up ahead it was time to line it up and sluice on down the side of Sluice Weir (left and right) – the longest, steepest and sadly the last chute on this part of the Medway.
 I imagine it’s given many newbies a bit of a fright, but the light and buoyant Nomad sashayed off the end with a shrug.

 From here it was dogwater all the way to Yalding Tea Rooms where I caught up with a young SoT woman who’d left Town Lock just before me.
 Following her for a while, she was definitely flagging.
 I knew that feeling at around this distance too, but not today.

-I never know how far this paddle is, or I forget as I circle slowly round my gilded bowl.
+I never know how far this paddle is, or I forget as I circle, gape-mouthed round my gilded bowl.
 12 miles?
 At least 3 hours then, so I thought I might catch the hourly 1.12 from Yalding back to Tonbridge.
 But by half-eleven I was already upon Hampstead Lock (above), 11 miles according to the official map (below).
 Take out the breaks and that was a moving average of 5.5mph.
 Five years ago I thought 3.4 was good.
 I need to update my avatar.

 Not bad for a packing MAMIK then, and a great way to end the season.

 Really want to show you, Lord that it won’t take long, my Lord